dcanetma/hodoandmarie-site/README.md

 $ cd hodoandmarie-site
 ```

+> **Important**: You only need to execute the above commands once.

 ## Managing the website on your computer

-Once you've donwloaded the project, you are ready to start managing its contents.
+Once you have donwloaded the project, you are ready to start managing the website contents.

 1. Open a Terminal window.
 2. Execute these next commands below: